-- 6.4 Where a Trainee becomes unemployed, the Training Provider must continue to deliver Structured Training, (and report the training under the same funding source code) for three months, or to the end of the enrolment period for which tuition fees have been paid, whichever is the greater. - 6.5 During this time Training Providers should support unemployed Trainees to seek re-employment in order to complete their Traineeship, including encouraging them to access the Victorian Skills and Jobs Centre for re-employment or further training advice:
+- 6.4 Where a Trainee becomes unemployed, the Training Provider must continue to deliver Structured Training, (and report the training under the same funding source code) for three months, or to the end of the enrolment period for which tuition fees have been paid, whichever is the greater. - 6.5 During this time the Training Provider should support the unemployed Trainee to seek reemployment in order to complete their Traineeship, including encouraging them to access the Victorian Skills and Jobs Centre for re-employment or further training advice. - 6.6 If, and only as a last resort, a Trainee successfully completes the Structured Training while unemployed, the words 'achieved through Australian Apprenticeship arrangements' should be omitted from the certificate.
+The Trainee must be made aware of this before completing their training, and that the VRQA will not recognise this as completion of a Traineeship in Victoria.
+The Training Provider is not required to update Epsilon.